dflorez0/LuaOOPTutorial/README.md

 ### Advanced ###
 We are going to add a Cat class inheriting from Animal in a same manner.
-But before we are going to modify the Animal class to avoid calling setName, setAge and setSize in both Dog and Cat classes.
+But before we are going to modify the Animal class to avoid calling setName, setAge and setSize in both Dog and Cat classes.		--TODO unclear to me:(
 ```lua
 ...
 function Animal.new(name, age, size)